 Ojai is centered within the east-west mountain range, which creates a unique sunset that few other towns in the world offer.
 Called a “Pink Moment”, the brilliant sunset over the nearby Pacific Coast is reflected onto the mountainside, creating a pink glow for several minutes on the Topatopa Bluffs at the east end of the Ojai Valley, which is over 6,000 feet above sea level.

 At the western edge, the Topatopa Mountains at Nordhoff Ridge rise to more than 5,000 feet.
-The pink sunset is something everyone should witness first hand.
+The pink sunset is something everyone should witness.

-The climate of Ojai valley is Mediterranean with hot and dry summers.
-The area has drawn many health conscious individuals who wish to rejuvenate their well-being with the dry air.
+The climate of the Ojai Valley is like the Mediterranean with hot and dry summers.
+The area has drawn many health-conscious individuals who wish to rejuvenate their well-being with the dry air.